markuserkmann/discord-weather-js/readme.md

-Basic discord bot script what displays the current weather using openweather API.
-The weather display can be triggered with the command /ilm
+Basic discord bot script what has built in hangman game and current weather displaying for the specified region.
+By default it has been translated into estonian and the weather has been set to Tartu.